 The driven element

-For the most practical method of signal checking, consider using a wi-fi auditing utility such as Kismet or Slitaz Aircrack-ng.
-Either of these will produce a rapidly updated received signal strength indication that is useful for comparing or aiming wi-fi directional antennas.
+For the most practical method of signal checking, consider using a wifi auditing utility such as Kismet or Slitaz Aircrack-ng.
+Either of these will produce a rapidly updated received signal strength indication that is useful for comparing or aiming wifi directional antennas.
 Make a set of measurements for any desired wi fi access points on the original antenna, then make a new set for the yagi wifi booster antenna.
 I have built a bunch of these over the years, and they sure work well.